VITA-Group/AGD/README.md

 in ICML 2020.

 ## Overview
-We propose **AutoGAN-Distiller (AGD)** Framework, which is the ﬁrst AutoML framework dedicated to GAN compression, and is also among a few earliest works that explore AutoML for GANs.
+We propose **AutoGAN-Distiller (AGD)** Framework, among the first AutoML frameworks dedicated to GAN compression, and is also among a few earliest works that explore AutoML for GANs.

 ## Method
 * AGD is established on a speciﬁcally designed search space of efﬁcient generator building blocks, leveraging knowledge from state-of-the-art GANs for different tasks.